-When you think about it, your horse’s legs are actually quite delicate when compared with the size of his body.
+When you think about it, your equine friend's legs are actually quite delicate when compared with the size of his body.
 We ask a lot of our horses, physically, so it’s important to make sure that we do what we can to protect their legs.
 Here are six ways to protect your horse’s legs.

 Warm Up and Cool Down Slowly

 One of the best – and simplest – ways to protect your horse’s legs is to always warm up and cool down slowly before and after workouts.
 If your horse’s muscles and tendons are cold and you ask for intense activity, your horse is more likely to strain or injure his legs if he stumbles or falls.
-A good warm up will have your horse’s legs ready for activity, and a cool down will give his muscles time to recover post-workout.
+A good warm up will have your equine friend's legs ready for activity, and a cool down will give his muscles time to recover post-workout.